Coffee, spicy books, and a profound disrespect for tomorrow (aka reading until four in the morning). My three favorite things.

 Have a great day!

-But I couldn’t be more wrong.
+But the broken boy who emerges isn't the king I remember.
 He is too thin.
 His hair is too long.
 He can’t look anyone in the eye.
 He talks in the faintest of whispers and jumps at his own shadow.

 And at night he clings to me because I smell of safety and home.